 - Data Management: After gathering the Data, experts focus on managing and organizing the data.
 This includes activities such as data integration, data transformation, data cleaning, and handling missing values.

-- Exploratory Data Analysis (EDA): EDA is a tool that Data Scientists use to study data characteristics and find patterns, anomalies, and correlations.
+- Exploratory Data Analysis (EDA): EDA is that tool which Data Scientists utilize to study data characteristics and find patterns, anomalies, and correlations.
 This step uses data visualization software and other significant statistical techniques to get insights.

-- Model Development: Data scientists build descriptive or predictive models using machine learning algorithms and statistical techniques.
-This includes evaluating, training, and selecting the right model, as well as improving features for better predictions.
+- Model Development: The data scientists design either a descriptive or predictive model based on machine learning algorithms and statistical techniques.
+It involves the evaluation, training, and selection of the correct model and improvement of features to make better predictions.

 Data Analytical Process

-- Data Collection: The first step in the data analytics process is to collect relevant information from a variety of sources.
-Data extraction from flat files, databases, or APIs may be required for this.
-Surveys and manual data entry are more methods for gathering data.
+- Data Collection: The very first step of the data analytics process is to collect relevant information from various sources.
+It may include data extraction from flat files, databases, or APIs.
+More methods for gathering data include surveys and manual data entry.

 Data Science vs. Data Analytics: Which One is Right For You?